Cosmos Staking Guide 2025: Complete

 - Cold Storage: Private keys never leave device

-- Keplr Integration: Use with Keplr for staking
+- Keplr Integration: Use with Keplr for bonding

 - Cosmostation Support: Also works with Cosmostation